Can someone legally dig through your trash looking for receipts, account numbers, or even your Social Security number?

 If you do not have a paper shredder you need to look into getting one.
 This is something you need now and into the future.
 The need will not go away until you do.
 That means you want a quality shredder that performs well, can handle more than a couple of pages at a time and is convenient to empty.

-Amazon has come out with its own AmazonBasics brand of excellent home shredders, three of which are my picks for the best inexpensive home shredders, dependent of course on what your budget can bear.
+Amazon has come out with its own AmazonBasics brand of excellent home shredders, three of which are my picks for the Best Inexpensive, dependent of course on what your budget can bear.

-AmazonBasics 6-Sheet Cross-Cut Paper and Credit Card Shredder.
-This is a nice machine that can run for up to two minutes before needing to cool down for 30 minutes.
+This AmazonBasics 6-Sheet Cross-Cut Paper and Credit Card Shredder is a nice machine that can run for up to two minutes before needing to cool down for 30 minutes.
 It has a 6-sheet capacity and also shreds plastic credit cards (one at a time).
-Comes with small trash can on which it sits.
+Comes with a small trash can on which it sits.
 To empty, one must lift the shredder off the trash can.

-AmazonBasics 8-Sheet High-Security Micro-Cut Paper, CD and Credit Card Shredder.
-While this model produces tiny, almost confetti-like shreds and operates for up to 2 minutes before needing a 40-minute cool down it handles 33% more paper per pass, making it more efficient.
-It too will shred one credit card at a time, but also CDs.
-The pull out basket is very easy to.
+This AmazonBasics 6-Sheet High-Security Micro-Cut Paper and Credit Card Shredder produces tiny, almost confetti-like shreds and operates for up to 3 minutes before needing a 30-minute cooldown period.
+It can handle 33% more paper per pass, making it more efficient than its 6-sheet cousin above.
+It too will shred one credit card at a time.
+The pull-out basket requires very little effort to empty.